adavidzh/esp-idf/docs/en/api-reference/peripherals/ledc.rst

 Another way to set the duty, and some other channel parameters as well, is by calling :cpp:func:`ledc_channel_config` discussed in the previous section.

-The range of the duty value entered into functions depends on selected ``duty_resolution`` and should be from 0 to (2 ** duty_resolution) - 1.
+The range of the duty value entered into functions depends on selected ``duty_resolution`` and should be from 0 to (2 :sup:duty_resolution;) - 1.
 For example, if selected duty resolution is 10, then the duty range is from 0 to 1023.
 This provides the resolution of ~0.1%.

 Change PWM Duty with Hardware Fading